 • Confidence: Real device validation ensures issues are not missed by static analyzers.

-Example Workflow
+Example workflow

-BrowserStack Accessibility vs Alternatives
+BrowserStack accessibility vs alternatives

 • Axe by Deque: Strong open-source library, often integrated into pipelines.
+Does not include real device testing.

 • Lighthouse (Google): Provides accessibility audits but limited to browser automation.